mohit-sharma-87/DevHub-Articles/Realm SDK Migration.md

 }
 ```

 Doing migration in Realm is very straightforward and simple.
-The high level steps for the successful
+The high-level steps for the successful
-migration of any database would be
+migration of any database are:

 1. Update the database version.
 2. Make changes to the database schema.
 3. Migrate user data from old schema to new.

-### Update the database version
+### Update the Database Version

 This is the simplest step, which can be done by incrementing the version of
-`REALM_SCHEMA_VERSION` which notify `Relam` about database changes which in turn run triggers
+`REALM_SCHEMA_VERSION`, which notifies `Relam` about database changes.
+This, in turn, runs triggers
 migration, if provided.

-To add migration we use `migration` function available in `RealmConfiguration.Builder`, which take
+To add migration, we use the `migration` function available in `RealmConfiguration.Builder`, which
-an argument of `RealmMigration`, which we would review in the next step.
+takes an argument of `RealmMigration`, which we will review in the next step.

 ```kotlin
 val config = RealmConfiguration.Builder()